oracle/weblogic-kubernetes-operator/README.md

 Replace `NAMESPACE` with the namespace that the operator is running in.

 To remove more than one operator, repeat these steps for each operator namespace.

+# Recent Changes

+See [Recent changes](site/recent-changes.md) for recent changes to the weblogic operator, including any backwards incompatible changes.

 # Developer guide